skoolkid/skoolkit/sphinx/source/commands.rst

   well as) being given on the command line.

   Options:
+    --accelerator NAME    Speed up simulation of the tape-sampling loop.
+Run with 'help' as the NAME for more information.
     -d DIR, --output-dir DIR
                           Write the snapshot file in this directory.
     -f, --force           Overwrite an existing snapshot.